 Providing adequate training and support in relation to IT security matters and use of the IT Systems, to all Users

-Ensure compliance with all IT security standards set out in ISO 27001;
+Ensuring compliance with all IT security standards set out in ISO 27001.

-Informing the IT Department immediately in respect of any technical or functional errors experienced relating to the IT Systems; and
+Informing the IT Department immediately in respect of any technical or functional errors experienced relating to the IT Systems.

 Users must not attempt to resolve an IT security breach on their own without consulting the IT Department first.

-Must have a history threshold to prevent reuse of recent passwords; and
+Must have a history threshold to prevent reuse of recent passwords.

 Two-factor authentication is also mandatory across all of Reddico's Google users.